miskatonicstudio/arboretum-resources/README.md

 ## Plugins

 Arboretum was created using [GOAT](https://github.com/miskatonicstudio/goat) (Godot Open Adventure Template), a tool for making 3D first-person adventure games.
+All resources used by GOAT are listed in its repository.

-It also uses the following plugins:
+The game also uses the following plugins:
 * [Godot Worley Shader](https://github.com/BastiaanOlij/godot-worley-shader) by [Bastiaan Olij](https://www.youtube.com/bastiaanolij)
 * [Cloud shader](https://godotengine.org/asset-library/asset/797) by [Yui Kinomoto](https://arlez80.net/)